ably-labs/nextjs-chat-app-netlify/README.md

 It demonstrates the use of:

-- Pub/sub messaging
+- Pub/sub messaging with Ably Chat
-- Ably's React Hooks
+- Ably Chat's React Hooks
 - Token authentication with Ably

 ## Tech stack